 - Taking a similar approach but transferring the data to internal SATA HDDs or SSDs and then shipping them to an Azure data center using the Microsoft Azure Import/Export service.

-Once the data is in Azure blob store, we would use a combination of Polybase with partition switching to optimize the data load into the large fact tables on Azure SQL Data Warehouse.
+Once the data is in Azure blob store, we would use a combination of Polybase with partition switching to optimize the data load into the large fact tables on Azure Synapse Analytics.

-At DB Best, we have a set of entry-level offers to help you understand your modernization landscape and demonstrate the value of moving your Oracle data warehouses to Azure SQL Data Warehouse.
-We can help you chose the best option to Migrate Oracle DW to Azure SQL Data Warehouse, modifying the architecture of your entire system to add the latest business intelligence and advanced analytics solutions.
+At DB Best, we have a set of entry-level offers to help you understand your modernization landscape and demonstrate the value of moving your Oracle data warehouses to Azure Synapse Analytics.
+We can help you choose the best option to Migrate Oracle DW to Azure Synapse Analytics, modifying the architecture of your entire system to add the latest business intelligence and advanced analytics solutions.

 For qualified Microsoft customers, we have access to Microsoft Business Incentive Funds where Microsoft will co-invest for training, future-state architectural design engagements, and proof-of-concept projects.